The 8 Best Reasons to Invest in a Roth IRA

 3. You've maxed out your 401(k) plan contribution limit for the year but you still want to put more toward retirement.

-Manage to hit your 401(k) plan's annual contribution limit of $19,000 ($25,000 for those age 50 or older in 2019)?
-Congratulations!
+Manage to hit your 401(k) plan's annual contribution limit of $19,500 ($26,000 for those age 50 or older as of 2020)?
 That's a problem many of us wish we had.
-But in case you want to go for extra credit or you're just looking to catch up in building your retirement fund, look again to the Roth IRA.
+In this case, you’ll want to look again at the Roth IRA.

-4. You're not in your peak earning years and you expect to have a higher annual income in retirement.
+4. You're not in your peak earning years and expect to have a higher annual income in retirement.

-If you're working part time or expect you'll have a larger annual income in retirement, you can use the Roth IRA to take advantage of your lower tax rate situation right now.
+If you're working part-time – or expect you'll have a larger annual income in retirement – you can use the Roth IRA to take advantage of your lower tax rate situation right now.

 5. You expect income tax rates to rise in future decades.

-Income tax rates are near historical lows -- even with the top tax bracket being 37% (post 2018 tax-reform).
+Income tax rates are near historical lows, even with the top tax bracket being 37% (post-2018 tax reform).
 But with the federal government's rising debt and deficits, many aren't holding their breath that taxes will stay low forever.

-Contributing to a Roth IRA will let you take advantage of today's low tax rates and let you take withdrawals tax-free in retirement -- no matter what happens with future income tax hikes.
+Contributing to a Roth IRA will let you take advantage of today's low tax rates and let you take withdrawals tax-free in retirement, no matter what happens with future income tax hikes.

 7. You want to leave your heirs with a tax-friendly inheritance.

-Some have called the Roth IRA "the best retirement fund to die with" -- and that may not be a far-fetched statement.
+Some have called the Roth IRA "the best retirement fund to die with" – and that may not be a far-fetched statement.
 As long as your heirs are labeled as beneficiaries and don't touch your Roth IRA for the five-tax-year waiting period after you're gone, they may take distributions from your Roth IRA without taxation or penalty.